NickWalters/Questionaire-Website/README-languageQuiz.md

 This is just a draft of the language quiz website to flesh out the design and style.
 There are no implementations of features yet.

 Language quiz webpage inclues files:
-  -Language quiz.html
+ 1.Language quiz.html
-  -taiwan-languageQuiz.jpg
+ 2.taiwan-languageQuiz.jpg
-  -javascript-languageQuiz.js
+ 3.javascript-languageQuiz.js
-  -style-languagequiz.css
+ 4.style-languagequiz.css

 Implementations for language quiz includes: